Dishes With Dad

 Sweet Potatoes For Breakfast?

-We could all use more nutritious and healthy breakfast ideas.
+We could probably all use more nutritious and healthy breakfast ideas.
 But, sweet potatoes for breakfast may not be the first thing that comes to mind for most people.
 They really should move up the list in my opinion!

 The slight sweetness of the sweet potatoes pairs perfectly with the sweet, caramelized veggies and the savory bacon and eggs in this sweet potato breakfast recipe.
 The sweet potatoes are also packed with vitamins and nutrients and the eggs and bacon give you a boost of protein to start the day.

-For other healthy breakfast recipes check out my blueberry oatmeal muffins, spinach and mushroom breakfast casserole, and my homemade instant oatmeal.
+For other healthy breakfast recipes, check out my blueberry oatmeal muffins, spinach and mushroom breakfast casserole, and my homemade instant oatmeal.

 Key Ingredients

-• Sweet potatoes - Look for medium sized sweet potatoes with smooth, firm skin and without visible bruises or blemishes.
+• Sweet potatoes - Look for medium-sized sweet potatoes with smooth, firm skin and without visible bruises or blemishes.

 • Bacon - For this recipe I recommend thick cut applewood smoked bacon.
 The sweetness of applewood bacon is perfect with the sweet potatoes